tommy3531/CS4330_FinalProject/README.md

 ---
 ### Reflection

 - **What is a reflection in Swift?** Reflections are a set of functions that allow a program to inspect and      modify its own structure or even hoe it works at runtime.
 Although reflection are slow they give    the programmer the ability to write highly dynamic code that minimizes interface and still           achieves functionalitiies.
 In Swift reflections are based around a struct called Mirror.
-The         programmer creates a minor for a particular subject and the mirror will then let the programmer     query it.
+The         programmer creates a mirorr for a particular object and the mirror will then let the programmer     query it.
 - **What reflection abilities are supported in Swift**
-    - _children:_ Access to the child elements
+    - _children:_
     - _customMirror:_
     - _description:_
     - _displayStyle:_